 A 26-inch kid’s bike would be a good fit for an 11-year-old boy or girl who is between 58 and 63 inches tall.

-The 26 inch bike category has both adults and kids segments within it.
+The 26-inch bike category has both adult and kids segments within it.

 The kids’ version would have a smaller frame compared to that of an adult.

 If your kid is shorter than an average 11-year-old then you can try them out on a 24-inch bike that can be a better fit.

 Note that a 26-inch is also a recommended bike size for a 10-year-old too.

 Age is not the ideal factor to gauge the size or fit of a bike for a child.

 Instead, go with height as kids of the same age can vary widely in terms of their height and size.

 The inseam height is a much better standard, and measuring this height against the top tube height is a finer method for sizing bikes.